nikic/PHP-Parser/UPGRADE-5.0.md

 The lexer API is reduced to a single `Lexer::tokenize()` method, which returns an array of tokens.
 The `startLexing()` and `getNextToken()` methods have been removed.

 Responsibility for determining start and end attributes for nodes has been moved from the lexer to the parser.
 The lexer no longer accepts an options array.
-The `usedAttributes` option has been removed without replacement, and the parser will now unconditionally add the `comments`, `startLine`, `endLine`, `startFilePos`, `startEndPos`, `startTokenPos` and `startEndPos` attributes.
+The `usedAttributes` option has been removed without replacement, and the parser will now unconditionally add the `comments`, `startLine`, `endLine`, `startFilePos`, `endFilePos`, `startTokenPos` and `endTokenPos` attributes.

 There should no longer be a need to directly interact with the `Lexer` for end users, as the `ParserFactory` will create an appropriate instance, and no additional configuration of the lexer is necessary.
 To use formatting-preserving pretty printing, the setup boilerplate changes as follows: